ivermoka/IM-cli-chat/README.md

 # IM-cli-chat

 This is a simple chat client side implemented in Go, using WebSockets for real-time communication.
+It is made to be anonymous if wanted, and no data is being saved to a database, which makes it both lightweight and secure.
 This is just the client side, and will not function properly without the server ([IM-cli-chat-server](https://github.com/ivermoka/IM-cli-chat-server/))

 <img width="1438" alt="Screenshot 2024-04-10 at 12 52 13" src="https://github.com/ivermoka/IM-cli-chat-server/assets/119415554/7a8b5e7b-705d-47f9-9071-db1b1ec13821">